Reece-McDonald/Software-Engineering/Sprint2.md

 Backend API ------------------------------------------------------------------------------------------------------------------------------

-The way we have the APIset up between our GoLang program and SQL local server is that upon start up, we establish the connection to the SQL server, we then use a function that blocks requests from differen ports than the one we're using, and this allows the frontend to get the users cookies.
+The way we have the API set up between our GoLang program and SQL local server is that upon start up, we establish the connection to the SQL server, we then use a function that blocks requests from differen ports than the one we're using, and this allows the frontend to get the users cookies.
 We then use a setup function that estabilshes our private and public routes, the private routes being things like user, users, info, etc., things we are using for testing purposes to look at the SQL server and see how it is storing our data we're inputting.
 The public routes are register and